Sports and Clubs

 - Ninja Warriers

-Older children also do a course of Bikeabilty and take part in high rope adventurous activities on their Residential to Dukes Barn.
+Older children also do a course of Bikeabilty and have taken part in high rope adventurous activities on their Residential to Dukes Barn and Beaumanor Hall.